Dr. Sarah Bolander DMSc, MMS, PA-C, DFAAPA

 Conclusion: When compared to a nil-per-mouth and normal oral refeeding approach in patients with mild and moderate AP, studies have shown that early enteral nutrition is feasible, safe, and may speed recovery without adverse gastrointestinal effects.
 Early oral enteral nutrition has also been associated with shorter length of stay in the hospital (LOHS)2.
 This cost-effective reduction in LOHS has huge positive implications including minimizing the expenses of patient care, improving clinical, operational, and financial outcomes.
 Shorter LOHS also reduces the likelihood of patients contracting hospital-acquired infection.3 Even with this positively significant conclusion, controversies remain, and more studies are required to further verify this conclusion.

 NYANGAU D. Early Enteral Feeding in Adult patients with Acute Pancreatitis.
-Lynchburg Journal of Medical Science.
+University of Lynchburg DMSc Doctoral Project Assignment Repository.
 2022; 4(3).

 Available when accessing via a campus IP address or logged in with a University of Lynchburg email address.